rhysbrooks1/CS321-002-s25-team-09/README.md

 data structure in a binary file on disk.

 ## 6. Using a Cache
 We will incorporate the generic Cache class from `Project 1` to improve the performance of our BTree implementation.
 The size of the cache should be a command line argument.
 An entry in the cache is a `BTreeNode`.
 With the cache enabled command line option, the `<cacheSize>` needs to be specified as between `100` and `10000` (inclusive).
 Using the cache greatly speeds up the execution time especially when searching larger BTrees.

 ## 7. Using a Database

 Design a simple database to store the results (key values and frequencies) from the BTree.
-We will perform an inorder tree traversal to get the information to store in the database with the `<tree type>` as the table's name without the `-` (prevents SQL syntax errors).
+We will perform an inorder tree traversal to get the information to store in the database with the `<tree type>` as the table's name without the `-` (to prevent SQL syntax errors).
 This would be done at the end of creating the SSH BTree.
 Afterwards, we will create a separate search program named `SSHSearchDatabase` that uses the database instead of the BTree and the top searched query list outputted by `SSHSearchBTree` to get the top frequencies of a certain BTree.